ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 {: #custom-headers}

 When building requests with `HttpRequestBuilder`, you can set custom headers.
-There is a final property `val headers: HeadersBuilder` (where `HeadersBuilder` inherits from `StringValuesBuilder`).
+There is a final property `val headers: HeadersBuilder` that inherits from `StringValuesBuilder`.
-You can add or remove headers using it or other convenience methods.
+You can add or remove headers using it, or with the `header` convenience methods.

 ```kotlin
 // this : HttpMessageBuilder